-NJ schools K-12 to wear masks, governor to announce
+NJ governor to require masks for K-12 students, school staff

 TRENTON, N.J.
 (AP) — Staff members and students from kindergarten to 12th grade will be required to wear masks in New Jersey schools when the new year begins in a few weeks, Gov. Phil Murphy is set to announce Friday as COVID-19 cases rise in the state.

 The decision to require masks is an about-face from just a few weeks ago when Murphy said it would take a “deterioration” of COVID-19 data to require masks.
+Murphy’s spokesperson Mahen Gunaratna confirmed that the governor planned to announce the requirement.

 The state’s figures, like many across the country, have been trending up in recent weeks.
 The seven-day rolling average of new cases climbed over the past two weeks from 512 on July 20 to 1,104 on Tuesday, according to Johns Hopkins University.